inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 <img src="/assets/capsules/output_vector.png" alt="A capsule's output vector with a magnitude and orientation." width="500" >
 </p>

-> The magnitude of the vector is a value between 0 and 1 that indicates the probability that a part exists and has been detected in an image.
-This is a normalized function of the number of part parameters that have been detected by the neurons that make up a capsule.
+* The magnitude of the vector is a value between 0 and 1 that indicates the probability that a part exists and has been detected in an image.
+This is a normalized function of the number of part parameters that have been detected by the neurons that make up a capsule; this is a nonlinear function called "squashing."

-> The orientation of the vector represents the state of the part properties; this orientation will change if one of the part properties changes.
+* The orientation of the vector represents the state of the part properties; this orientation will change if one of the part properties changes.

 Going back to the cat face detection example, say a capsule detects a cat's face in an image, and it outputs a vector with a magnitude of 0.9.
 This means that it detects a face with 90% confidence.